pichim/PES_Board/docs/markdown/ir_sensor.md

 >   <img src="../images/dist_measure_char.PNG" alt="Distance measuring characteristics" width="550"/> </br>
 >   <i>Distance measuring characteristics</i>
 ></p>
 >The above figure shows expected values that can serve as a reference for the measurements to be made.
-However, all sensors, especially those of lower quality (hobby grade), may be characterized by a slightly altered curve, so a calibration process should be carried out before using such sensors for an application where the distance needs to measured acccurately.
+However, all sensors, especially those of lower quality (hobby grade), may be characterized by a slightly altered curve, so a calibration process should be carried out before using such sensors for an application where the distance needs to be measured accurately.

 <br>